European Exhibition Spaces

 Museums dedicated to Invididual Queer Women Artist in Europe

-In the Art Gallery of Jersey Museum you will find works by Claude Cahun, recognised worldwide as one of the leading artists of the Surrealist movement and a lesbian.
+In the Art Gallery of Jersey Museum you will find works by Claude Cahun, recognised worldwide as one of the leading artists of the Surrealist movement.
 Jersey Museum cares for one of the largest collections of Claude Cahun’s work, which comprises photographs, original manuscripts, first editions, books and other personal material.
 Download the museum’s illustrated articles (pdf) about artists and lesbian couple Claude Cahun and Marcel Moore.
 The paper about Marcel Moore includes a series of her drawings, which you may not be familiar with.

 The Musée de l’Atelier de Rosa Bonheur Thomery, Seine-et-Marne, France.